OSUPCVLab/mobile-ar-sensor-logger/README.md

 * record camera intrinsic parameters for every frame
 * record camera frame timestamps
 * will it be more efficient if the images are directly saved to a MediaRecorder?
+* correct warnings listed in /mobile-ar-sensor-logger/android-ar-sensor-logger/app/build/reports/lint-results.html which is produced by calling "./gradlew check" from the project dir